 Waste management and collection in the commercial sector are governed by a variety of local, State and Federal laws and guidelines.
 Some of these apply across industries, and others are particular to type of business.
 Some apply regardless of business size, and others allow flexibility.
 In general, all businesses based in or operating within the City of Fort Lauderdale are required to comply with all applicable rules and regulations pertaining to the types of waste generated in the course of business.

 The City of Fort Lauderdale does not provide waste collection service for the commercial sector.
 Business must contract directly with a waste hauler which has authorization to operate within the City of Fort Lauderdale.
 These haulers are granted a franchise within the City, and must reapply at intervals.
 New haulers may be granted franchise at any time, and existing haulers may lose their franchise if they do not meet the City's requirements.
 It is your responsibility to ensure that the haulers you contract with remain authorized to conduct operations here.

 We cannot recommend one hauler over another.
-However, we can provide you with a list of all haulers granted franchise to operate with the City of Fort Lauderdale.
-Our Solid Waste Coordinator can also provide you with tips for interviewing haulers.
-Please call (954) 828-5054 for assistance.
+However, we can provide you with a Licensed Haulers granted franchise to operate with the City of Fort Lauderdale.

 Dumpsters and Collection Containers